Enumeration formulas for (3, 6)-fullerenes: Coinciding signatures and rotational symmetry

 $(4) \implies (5)$: Assume that any rotation by $60^\circ$ around the center of a special hexagon takes special hexagons to special hexagons.
 Choose one such rotation $r$.
 Then $r^2$ is a rotation by $120^\circ$ that takes special hexagons to special hexagons.

 $(5) \implies (1)$: Suppose that there is rotation $r$ by $120^\circ$ that takes special hexagons to special hexagons.
 Let $Q$ be the quotient space of the plane $\mathbb{R}^2$ under the group of isometries generated by $180^\circ$ rotations around centers of special hexagons.
 Let $q$ be the quotient map $q:\mathbb{R}^2 \to Q$.
 By Lemma~\ref{lem-welldefined}, the rotation $r$ induces a well-defined map $f:Q \to Q$ defined by $f(x) = q(r(y))$, where $y$ is any point in $q^{-1}(x)$, and this map $f$ induces a graph isomorphism on the vertices and edges of $Q$.
 Since $r$ has order 3 and $f$ is not the identity, $f$ has order 3 also.
-Since $Q$ is homeomorphic to a sphere \cite{green2024polyhedra}, there is an embedding of the trihex on the sphere and an order 3 homeomorphism of the sphere that induces a graph isomorphism on this embedding.
-Since every homeomorphism of the sphere is conjugate by a homeomorphism to an isometry \cite{Kerekjaro1919}, it follows that there is an embedding of the trihex on the sphere and an order 3 isometry of the sphere that induces a graph isomorphism.
+Since $Q$ is homeomorphic to a sphere \cite{green2024polyhedra}, there is an embedding of the $(3,6)$-fullerene on the sphere and an order 3 homeomorphism of the sphere that induces a graph isomorphism on this embedding.
+Since every homeomorphism of the sphere is conjugate by a homeomorphism to an isometry \cite{Kerekjaro1919}, it follows that the $(3, 6)$-fullerene is equivalent to an embedding on the sphere for which an order 3 isometry of the sphere induces a graph isomorphism.
 This order 3 isometry must be a rotation.

 \end{proof}